United Kingdom–Ireland natural gas interconnectors: IOMS

-At its nearest point Interconnector No.2 is 11 km from the Isle of Man.
+At its nearest point Interconnector No.2 is 6¾ miles (11 km) from the Isle of Man.
 This gave an opportunity to provide a gas supply to the Isle of Man.
 A 10-inch Tee on the Interconnector and a 10-inch subsea spur (Isle of Man Spur, IOMS) pipeline which supplies gas to the Glen Mooar Above Ground Installation (AGI) on Isle of Man.
 Gas is transferred to the Pulrose power station near Douglas.
 Several districts are provided with a supply of natural gas.

 SNP

-The fifth interconnector is a 156 km long overland cross border pipeline from the Republic of Ireland to Northern Ireland.
+The fifth interconnector is a 156 km (97 mile) long overland cross border pipeline from the Republic of Ireland to Northern Ireland.
 This is called the South North Pipeline (SNP) and was commissioned in 2006.
 At Gormanston there is a connection between IC2 and the southern end of the SNP.
-The northern end of SNP is connected to the NWP 12 km west of Carrickfergus.
+The northern end of SNP is connected to the NWP 7½ miles (12 km) west of Carrickfergus.
 The SNP has take-offs to pressure reduction stations at Newry, Banbridge, Derryhale, Lisburn and Belfast.

 The key parameters of the interconnecting pipelines are summarised in the table.